Traditions

 Each year, we carry on this tradition by handing out name tags and encouraging students, faculty, and the rest of the Auburn Family to greet one another, bringing all members of Auburn closer together.
 Hey Day has become one of Auburn University's longest, most cherished traditions and is a day the student body has grown to love and look forward to each year.

-This year's Hey Day will be hosted on Wednesday, October 15, 2025 all around campus!
+This year's Hey Day will be held on Wednesday, October 14, 2026, across campus!
 We look forward to engaging the Auburn Family by distributing name tags and handing out Hey Day-branded promotional items.
-Furthermore, we will be hosting a festive event on the Campus Green for all to enjoy, so we invite everyone to join us for a free meal, a pep-rally performed by the Auburn Cheerleaders, an inflatable obstacle course, and many special guests.
-We can't wait to see you all there!
+Furthermore, we will be hosting a festive event on the Campus Green for all to enjoy, so we invite everyone to join us for a free meal, a pep rally performed by the Auburn University Cheerleaders, and other fun activities.
+We can't wait to see you there!

-Auburn Students who would like to volunteer for Hey Day can sign up below.
-The last day to sign up is Sunday, October 5.
+Auburn Students who would like to volunteer for Hey Day can sign up in early Fall through the form on SGA's AUinvolve page.

 As graduation nears, we are pleased to offer a lasting reminder of the Auburn University experience: The Official Ring.
 Our ring evokes special memories of the traditions and images of AU: Samford Hall, Toomer’s Corner, football games, and the Auburn Family.